jierdin/sprout/operating-agreement.md

 ###### Section 7.09 - Action by Members Without a Meeting:

-Action required or permitted to be taken at a meeting of Voting Members associated with a Series may be taken without a meeting and without prior notice if consents, whether oral or written, of Managers associated with such Series are received representing the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all Voting Members of such Series were present and voted.
+Action required or permitted to be taken at a meeting of Voting Members associated with a Series may be taken without a meeting and without prior notice if consents, whether oral or written or emailed, of Managers associated with such Series are received representing the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all Voting Members of such Series were present and voted.

 ###### Section 7.10 - Waiver of Notice: